 10′ PE6-10 Expedition 3 piece Available now

-I’m on the list for the March release of 5’6 and 6 footers, as soon as I’ve given them a good work-out you’ll read about it here.
-In the meantime do yourself a huge favor and grab one of the XOS GT’n’Doggie Expeditions, you won’t be disappointed
+I’m on the list for the March release of 5’6 and 6 footers, as soon as I’ve given them a good work-out you’ll read the review here.
+In the meantime do yourself a huge favour and grab one of the XOS GT’n’Doggie Expeditions, you won’t be disappointed

 With the huge popularity of the XOS GTnDoggie series, Hamachi has added quite a few more rods to the range.

 In 3 piece popper/stick bait rods they are now available in 7’6 , 8’2 and 10′ in PE3-5, PE6-10 and PE8-12

 They have added a full range of speed jig rod up to 600g PE5-13 monster stick

 They also added a 7’6 crossover rod ideal for travelling anglers capable of slow pitch jigging as well as light popper casting and soft plastics the PE2-4 has become one of my favourites

 FishingAndBoatingDeals.com also has the Japanese Domestic Market (JDM) versions of many of the XOS GT’n’Doggie rods.